 In this context, assessment measures and resulting data can:

-- Provide an appraisal of the extent to which students are achieving program-level SLOs, including senior majors as they near graduation
+- Provide an appraisal of the extent to which students are achieving program-level SLOs, including majors as they near the end of the curriculum

 - Shed light on the effectiveness of the curriculum and the students’ collective academic experiences, revealing areas of strength and weakness